brianpatrick/cosmic-view-life/README.md

 ### /catalogs_raw:

-All the raw data afgter processing my Wandrille
+All the raw data after processing by Wandrille

 ### /src: